aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/jpg-to-pdf/_index.md

 How do I convert JPG to PDF programmatically?

-Using [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/), any developer or application can convert PPT to PDF format with just a few lines of C# code.
+Using [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/), any developer or application can convert JPG to PDF format with just a few lines of C# code.

 As a modern document processing API, Aspose.Slides for .NET creates PDFs from JPG images quickly.
 Aspose PowerPoint library allows you to convert JPG to PDF and many other file formats